-The Orientation Unit is usually the very first unit that a student takes.
-This consists of seven lunchtime meetings during the first semester.
-Students are encouraged to take this time to think and pray through their options for their field units of Mentored Ministry as well as find a good home church for them and/or their family.
-The Orientation Unit for nearly all students will be MM501 (M.Div.) or EM/MM501 (MAEM).
-This is also the time when students will be given the Profiles of Ministry-I character and ministry assessment.
+The Orientation Unit is the very first unit that a student takes.
+This consists of an online course training that can be taken concurrent to MM505.
+Students who have yet to begin their field units are encouraged to take this time to think and pray through their options for their field units of Mentored Ministry as well as find a good home church for them and/or their family.

 Field Units are where you do actual ministry on the field.
 One unit is a minimum of 12 weeks long – a normal semester in length.
 Students typically do one unit at a time, but it is not uncommon for students who happen to work at least 20 hours per week in ministry to do double units.
 Please note that the course MC501, Spiritual Formation for Ministry, must be taken prior to or simultaneous with your first field unit.

 Please know that the pre- or co-requisite for the field units of Mentored Ministry (on-site ministries, not the orientation unit,) is MC501- Spiritual Formation for Ministry.
 You will need to take this course either prior to, or concurrent with, your first field unit of Mentored Ministry (MM505).